Speak with a Billings Slip and Fall Attorney for Accidents in Montana and Wyoming

 - Other financial and non-financial losses

 In order to recover these losses, you will need proof of negligence as well as proof of the severity and long-term effects of your injuries.
-Our attorneys leverage decades of experience – both on the plaintiff and defense side of legal matters – to collect the evidence needed to pursue maximum value for your claim.
-Our attorneys are seasoned in the courtroom.
+We leverage decades of experience – both on the plaintiff and defense side of legal matters – to collect the evidence needed to pursue maximum value for your claim.
+Our slip and fall attorneys are seasoned in the courtroom.
 If the property or business owner’s insurance company refuses to settle, our attorneys will take your case to trials and fight aggressively to secure compensation.

 To learn more about your legal rights and how to pursue a slip and fall claim, contact our Billings, MT or Worland, WY law offices for a free initial consultation.
 Call 406-651-8888 to request an appointment with an attorney, or tell us how to reach you and we will be in touch as soon as possible.